 Connecticut Whale Watching Guide

 Connecticut was colonized by English settlers in the 1600s and has a rich maritime history of ship building.
 Situated on the north side of Long Island Sound, there are more than 600 miles of coastline to explore.
 It’s also home to Yale, the historic towns of Hartford and Mystic, New London, New Haven, Bridgeport and Stamford.
-There’s a lot to see and do here, but the whale watching is not good.
+There’s a lot to see and do here, but the whale watching is terrible!

 Whale Watch Season